Saturday, August 1, 2020 · 16 min read

 The adapters are automatically recognized by the TEDS sensor chip and all settings are configured automatically inside Dewesoft X DAQ software.

 To test the multicooker the measuring cable was simply connected to the SIRIUS data acquisition system and TEST-BOX-HV-10A.
 The socket of the test household electrical appliances was plugged into the measuring socket of the TEST-BOX-HV-10A, as shown in the connection diagram above.

 Water was heated by the electric cooker under test – the same procedure would apply for other appliances, e.g. an electric kettle.
 The voltage and current were measured by the TEST-BOX.
 The temperature was measured through the thermocouple sensor.
-The power consumption (energy efficiency) calculation, the voltage, and current calculated and visualized by curves of power and temperature.
+The power consumption (energy efficiency) calculation, voltage, and current are calculated and visualized by curves of power and temperature.

-TEST-BOX-HV-10A is supplied with power from the overall electric supply, while the device under test - the electric cooker - receives 220V AC from the measuring socket of custom product TEST-BOX.
+TEST-BOX-HV-10A is supplied with power from the overall electric supply, while the device under test - the electric cooker - receives 220V AC from the measuring socket of the custom product TEST-BOX.

 The measuring voltage signal from the measuring socket is connected to the banana connectors directly to the SIRIUS data acquisition system, through the HV (high-voltage) amplifier.
 The current signal is converted into a low voltage signal by the 10A current shunt, and also connected to the banana connectors of the SIRIUS LV-BAN amplifier.